Self-service account recovery

 In the Admin Console, go to Security > Authenticators, select Actions and Edit for the Email and Phone authenticators to view the Used for setting:

 In the Admin Console, go to Security > Authenticators, and click Actions > Edit in the Password row.
-Click the pencil icon for the rule you want to examine:
+Click the pencil icon for the rule that you want to examine:

 |

 When users attempt account recovery, they see the Email and Phone options to initiate the recovery.
-If the user selects Phone, they won't be able to complete the secondary verification because Email is configured for Recovery, not for Authentication. |
+If the user selects Phone, they can't complete the secondary verification because Email is configured for Recovery, not for Authentication. |

 |